awsdocs/amazon-athena-user-guide/doc_source/cloudtrail-logs.md

 **To create a table for a CloudTrail trail in the CloudTrail console**

 1. Copy and paste the following DDL statement into the Athena console\.
+The statement is the same as the one in the CloudTrail console **Create a table in Amazon Athena** dialog box, but adds a `PARTITIONED BY` clause that makes the table partitioned\.

 1. Modify `s3://CloudTrail_bucket_name/AWSLogs/Account_ID/CloudTrail/` to point to the Amazon S3 bucket that contains your log data\.